code-prep/application/README.md

 ## :open_file_folder: Dependencies
 This application is built using the following NPM Packages

 - **[bcrypt.js:](https://github.com/kelektiv/node.bcrypt.js)** Library to help you hash passwords - Optimized bcrypt in JavaScript with zero dependencies.
-Compatible to the C++ bcrypt binding on node.js and also working in the browser"
+Compatible to the C++ bcrypt binding on node.js and also working in the browser.

+- **[body-parser:](https://github.com/expressjs/body-parser)** Node.js body parsing middleware - Parse incoming request bodies in a middleware before your handlers, available under the req.body property.

+- **[connect-flash:](https://github.com/jaredhanson/connect-flash)** The flash is a special area of the session used for storing messages.
+Messages are written to the flash and cleared after being displayed to the user.
+The flash is typically used in combination with redirects, ensuring that the message is available to the next page that is to be rendered.

 ## :camera: Screenshot
 <div align="center">